spiffe/spire-tutorials/metrics/README.md

 ## Run the Scenario

 Use the `set-env.sh` script to run all the services that make up the scenario.
-The script starts the SPIRE Server, SPIRE Agent, Graphite-Statsd and Prometheus services.
+The script starts the SPIRE Server, SPIRE Agent, Graphite-StatsD and Prometheus services.

 Ensure that the current working directory is `.../spire-tutorials/metrics` and run: